 Our group test and characterise biological medicines and work to develop the most appropriate bioassays and reference standards for the control and standardisation of endocrine therapeutics and calibration of diagnostic assays.Our research activities currently include assay development and investigation of the therapeutic applications of induced pluripotent stem cells (iPSC).

 We can also provide expert scientific advice to manufacturers and other organisations on assessing the potency of therapeutic endocrine products.For us to provide WHO International Standards for the diagnostic and therapeutic communities we need manufacturers and other interested parties to donate materials.
-If you’re able to donate materials or interested in taking part in collaborative studies, contact us at email@example.com.
+If you’re able to donate materials or interested in taking part in collaborative studies, please contact us at email@example.com.

 We are responsible for a large catalogue of reference standards for endocrine hormones and hormone-like substances.